api-search/explore/_apis/twilio/properties/serverless-openapi.md

             service_sid: service_sid
             sid: sid
           resource_url: /v1None
-      parent: /Services/{Sid}
+      parent: '/Services/{Sid}'
     get:
       description: Retrieve a list of all Builds.
       tags:
+        - Serverless
+        - Services
-      - ServerlessV1Build
+        - Builds
       parameters:
         - name: ServiceSid
           in: path
           description: The SID of the Service to read the Build resources from.
           schema:
             type: string
           required: true
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: